Skiviper-AJM/CSPythonProject/README.md

-# Godot Physics-based Roguelite CS203.2 project
+# Godot Action-RPG CS203.2 project

 This is a project built for the purposes of academics - specifically a graded assignment to prove progress with the python programming language.